László Bíró: Invention of the ballpoint pen

 During World War II, Bíró fled the Nazis with his brother.
 They relocated to Argentina in 1943 at the invitation of the President of Argentina, Agustin Justo, who met the inventor in Yugoslavia while on vacation, noticing the unusual writing implement.
-On 17 June 1943, the brothers filed another patent, issued in the US as "US Patent 2,390,636 Writing Instrument" and formed Biro Pens of Argentina (in Argentina the ballpoint pen is known as birome, a portmanteau of the brothers' surname with that of their business partner, Juan Jorge Meyne).
+On 17 June 1943, the brothers filed another patent, issued in the US as "US Patent 2,390,636 Writing Instrument" and formed Biro Pens of Argentina (in Argentina and Uruguay the ballpoint pen is known as birome, a portmanteau of the brothers' surname with that of their business partner, Juan Jorge Meyne).
 This new design was supposedly licensed for production in the United Kingdom for supply to Royal Air Force aircrew.

 In 1945, Marcel Bich bought the patent for the pen from Bíró.
 The resulting designs, including the Bic Cristal, became the main products of his company Société Bic S.A., which has since sold more than 100 billion ballpoint pens worldwide.
 In November of that same year, promoter Milton Reynolds introduced a gravity-fed pen to the US market, to try to get around Biro's patent, which was based on capillary action, where fresh ink is drawn out of the reservoir of the pen as ink is deposited on the paper.
 Because the Reynolds workaround depended on a gravity feed, it did not infringe, but required thinner ink and a larger barrel.